-Comprehensive local news coverage, which includes a high content of reports and pictures of local events, and extensive classified advertising account for the strength of the newspaper and its popularity,
+Comprehensive local news coverage, which includes a high content of reports and pictures of local events, and extensive classified advertising, account for the strength of the newspaper and its popularity.

-The circulation figure, certified by the Audit Bureau of Circulation, is currently 12,930 copies sold on average every Saturday (ABC 4th July, 2016 - 1 January, 2017).
-This includes almost 600 copies mailed out to subscribers each week.
+The circulation figure, certified by the Audit Bureau of Circulation, is currently 11,390 copies sold on average every Saturday (ABC January to December, 2018).
+This includes over 500 copies mailed out to subscribers each week.

-In terms of the Cumberland & Westmorland Herald Limited's membership of IPSO, the publisher's responsible person is, Simon Veitch, Managing Director.
+In terms of Cumberland & Westmorland Herald Limited's membership of IPSO, the publisher's responsible person is, Simon Veitch, Managing Director.